 “Home is where the Music is”

-Michael Nocny, also known as N.O.C.N.Y is a Polish record producer, songwriter, multi instrumentalist and mixing engineer.
+Michael Nocny, also known as N.O.C.N.Y is a Los Angeles based Polish record producer, composer, multi instrumentalist and mixing engineer.
 Originally born in Warsaw, Michael has been producing and collaborating with artists around the globe for almost a decade.
 He has multiple hit records on charts and has established himself as a “genre bending” music producer.

 “If you would like to know a little bit about me and my workflow, please read this short interview below”